usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 - Ability to control access to the device's network interface.
 - Ability to control device responses to device input.
 - Ability to control output from the device.
-- Ability to support wireless technologies
+- Ability to support wireless technologies:
   - Microwave
   - Packet radio (UHF/VHF)
   - 802.11x